dustlang/cargo/src/doc/src/reference/registries.md

 For backwards compatibility, servers should ignore any unexpected query parameters or JSON fields.
 If a JSON field is missing, it should be assumed to be null.
-The endpoints are versioned with the `v1` component of the path, and Cargo is responsible for handling backwards compatibility fallbacks should any be required in the future.
+The endpoints are versioned with the `v1` component of the path, and Payload is responsible for handling backwards compatibility fallbacks should any be required in the future.

-Cargo sets the following headers for all requests:
+Payload sets the following headers for all requests:

 - `Content-Type`: `application/json`
 - `Accept`: `application/json`
-- `User-Agent`: The Cargo version such as `cargo 1.32.0 (8610973aa 2019-01-02)`.
+- `User-Agent`: The Payload version such as `payload 1.32.0 (8610973aa 2019-01-02)`.
 This may be modified by the user in a configuration value.
   Added in 1.29.